-12 Fun Ways to Recycle Plastic Bottles
+12 Fun Ways to Reuse Plastic Bottles

 While raising awareness has forced industries to change their manufacturing materials, plastic continues to be a problem for the environment.
 For this reason, people have looked for fun, creative ways to reuse and recycle plastic bottles.
 It’s a way to prevent them from reaching landfills or the habitat of countless plants and animals.

 2. Pet feeder

 - Cut the bottles as shown in the image above.
-Glue them together and fill with food.
+Glue them together and fill them with food.

 3. Piggy bank